RD4Fun/bits/bits/BIT-0017-neuron-registration-update.md

  - registration is dependent on the quality of the registration script not market forces

 Proposed fixes:
- - price is dynamic, changing every block
+ - price and difficulty are dynamic, changing every block
- - remove registration interval
+ - remove registration interval, target registration per interval and adjustment alpha.
- - remove all rate limits from registration (let price determine entry rate)
+ - remove rate limits from registration (let price determine entry rate)
  - add a `burned_register_limit` extrinsic

-A redesigned and updated registration method is required to remove identified issues that have been observed with the current interval registration method. i.e. is:
+A redesigned and updated registration method is required to remove identified issues that have been observed with the current interval registration method. i.e. the design is:
 - uses a minimum number of owner/sudo settable hyperparameters
 - both PoW and burn methods are to be supported
 - the subnet price is dynamic per registration and block
 - the subnet difficulty dynamic per registration and block

 The primary purpose of the registration is to *rate limit* the entrance of **new** miners into the subnet:
-There should be only one key driver that enables rate limiting - cost of registration
+There should be only one key driver that enables rate limiting - cost or difficulty of registration.
-- One KPI for successful rate limiting is monitoring the quantity of immune miners in the subnet
+- The best KPI for the owner to monitor is the quantity of immune miners in the subnet.
 - the price that is paid for a neuron registration should be determined by the market (not the quality of the selected miners registration scripts)

 Note: this BIT does NOT address: